MV-GH/LemmyBackwardsCompatibleAPI/README.md

 ```kts
 implementation("it.vercruysse.lemmyapi:lemmy-api:VERSION")
 ```
-It is currently in beta, so only snapshots are available.
+It is currently in beta.

 ## Goals